-How to Add Event Listing in WordPress
+How to Add Event List in WordPress (Step-by-Step Guide with Eventin)

 Table of Contents

-By the end, you’ll know exactly how to create an event listing page in WordPress that’s both user- and search-friendly.
 Let’s dive in and turn your website into a full-featured event listing platform.

 What is an event listing, and why add it to WordPress?